rayyaw/rayyaw.github.io/docs/speedrun/resources.md

 ### Speedrun Hacks

-Download the latest <a href="/files/smf/SMF-Hacks-Build-4.zip">Super Mario Flash speedrun hacks</a>. **Disclaimer:** These hacks are not yet speedrun legal, use them at your own risk.
+Download the latest <a href="/files/smf/SMF-Hacks-Build-4.zip">Super Mario Flash speedrun hacks</a>.
+Check the patch notes (included in the download) for the latest features. **Disclaimer:** These hacks are not yet speedrun legal, use them at your own risk.

+Super Mario Flash speedrun hack guide (note that this is outdated and uses an old version of the hack):

+<iframe width="560" height="315" src="https://www.youtube.com/embed/k_vMtjUYfps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <a href="/files/smf/SMF_v2.0.swf">Super Mario Flash v2.0 unmodified</a>.
 Speedrun legal.